 - Chat with the user of the machine

 - Open multiple sessions to allow more than one technician to connect to the same machine

-- Supports mixed-OS environments (Microsoft Windows and Apple OS X. P9 Connect is confirmed to work with Java JRE 8u40 Build b05 and newer)
+- Supports mixed-OS environments (Microsoft Windows and Apple OS X. P9 Connect is confirmed to work with Java JDK 8u40 Build b05 and newer)

 - Allow multiple monitor support